-In personal injury cases arising out of car accidents in Irvine, a lawsuit will be filed in the Orange County Superior Court.
-The following is a general overview of a personal injury lawsuit in Irvine, this may or may not apply to your specific case.
-If you have been injured in a car accident in Irvine or surrounding cities, then you should promptly speak with a personal injury attorney to discuss the specific details of your case.
+In personal injury cases in Orange County, a lawsuit will be filed in the Orange County Superior Court.
+The following is a general overview of a personal injury lawsuit in Orange County, this may or may not apply to your specific case.
+If you have been injured in a car accident or any other type of accident, then you should promptly speak with a personal injury attorney to discuss the specific details of your case.

-The defendant must be served with a copy of complaint, summons and other papers that have been filed with court.
+- Step 2: Service of Process – The defendant must be served with a copy of the complaint, summons, and other papers that have been filed with the court.
 The California Code of Civil Procedure requires a defendant to be served personally, with some exceptions.
 In some cases, a service by publication may be allowed.

-The defendant's attorney will likely send written questions after filing their answer, which are commonly referred to as interrogatories.
-We will also serve interrogatories of our own.
+- Step 4: Written Discovery – The defendant's attorney will likely send written questions after filing their answer, which is commonly referred to as interrogatories.
+We will also serve the interrogatories of our own.

-Both parties are allowed to take depositions of the other.
+- Step 5: Discovery – Depositions of Parties and Experts – Both parties are allowed to take depositions of the other.
 The experts of either party may also be deposed with some limitations.
-Deposition is an in-person meeting that typically takes place in a conference room where attorneys from both sides are present with a court reporter.
+The deposition is an in-person meeting that typically takes place in a conference room where attorneys from both sides are present with a court reporter.
 The person being deposed will answer the questions of the other opposing lawyer under oath.

-The defendant may ask for you to be examined by a physician chosen by them.
+- Step 6: Medical Examination by a Physician – The defendant may ask for you to be examined by a physician chosen by them.
 This individual must be licensed to practice medicine in your state.
 Typically, our clients will be accompanied by a witness during any such examination.
-We may seek intervention by a judge if defendant seeks unnecessary intrusion.
+We may seek intervention by a judge if the defendant seeks unnecessary intrusion.